Vlmspl/Vlmspl/README.md

 Also known as VladITandLPlayer, Vastless, Vlmspl

-I am a student🎓 of IT Step Academy on 5th course
+I am a graduate of IT Step small academy, currently on 1st course of IT Step scholar-student programmer course

 I find myself the most in software/game development and also Mods.